yaswanth-Git004/CyberSecurity-and-Ethical-Hacking/README.md

 10.Compressed and archived files using tar and zip 11.Encrypted and decrypted files using openssl

-Demo Video Watch our demo video on LinkedIn to see these tasks in action: https://lnkd.in/p/djxgGxUQ
+Demo Video Watch our demo video on LinkedIn to see these tasks in action: https://<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7376204195877568512" height="612" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

 Getting Started To try out these tasks yourself, follow these steps: